haquesomrat/xCloud-server-setup-assessment/README.md

-Here’s a modified version of your README.md with improvements and consistent formatting:

-markdown
-Copy code

 # xCloud Server Setup Assessment

 XCloud Server Setup is a web application that allows users to configure and select their server credentials seamlessly.